reflexive-communications/civalpa/README.md

 ![CI](https://github.com/reflexive-communications/civalpa/workflows/CI/badge.svg)

 Civimail Alter mail Params extension.
 It can be used for wrapping the text, html strings, also manipulating headers.
-The setting form of this extension could be found under `Administer > CiviMail > CivAlPa Settings`.
+The settings form of this extension could be found under `Administer > CiviMail > CivAlPa Settings`.
 You need to have at lease administer civicrm priv. to be able to check or update the settings.

 ![civalpa settings screenshot](./images/screenshot.png)